 What is a panda dial, you ask?
 A panda dial is just a chronograph that has a white/cream dial, and darker (usually black) subdials, making it look like a panda. 🐼

-It comes in at 42mm in diameter, which is about an average size for modern wristwatches, so it will wear well on just about any wrist.
+It comes in at 42mm in diameter, which is about the average size for modern wristwatches, so it will wear well on just about any wrist.

 Tissot V8 Chronograph

-The Tissot V8 Chronograph has a swiss automatic movement, which sets it apart from other watches in the sub $500 category, in a major way.
+The Tissot V8 Chronograph has a Swiss automatic movement, rare to find in the sub $500 category.

 Its 100 meters of water resistance will be more than enough for swimming without worrying about water damage, and its black dial makes it pair well with any watch strap, or outfit.
 Together, this makes the Tissot V8 a very versatile everyday watch.